Teaching

 Numerical Solution of Ordinary Differential Equations

 Numerical methods for initial value problems and boundary value problems for ordinary differential equations.
-Emphasizes practical solution of problems using Matlab and C++.
+Emphasizes practical solution of problems using Matlab, Python and/or C++.

 Parallel Scientific Computing